emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

 ```text
 2019-09-19 20:59:27.904  INFO 10956 --- [main] jlabsblog.jwt.App: Started App in 2.654 seconds (JVM running for 3.076)
 ```
-### 2. Tasks endpoints
+### 1.2.
+Tasks endpoints
+Our application is running so we can proceed with adding endpoints.
 Add a new package 'task' under jlabsblog.jwt with the following classes and interface:
 ##### Task
-JPA entity, it represents a table stored in database.
+JPA entity, it represents a table stored in a database.
 One instance is one row in the table.
 ```java
 @Entity
 public class Task {